The Part Of Me I Never Thought I’d Open Again

 It is choosing not to run even when my whole system screams for the exit.

 It is surrendering the armour I built from a betrayal that still makes me sick to my stomach.
+Still causes medical issues.

 And allowing tenderness to touch my big, bold and brave heart.

-Letting love in again is a haunting.
+Letting love in again is haunting.

 Not by the past, but by the possibility that this time…this time…it’s real.